 The lack of effort involved means you can end up a bit chilly in the winter months if you don't wrap up warm, but with summer here that's less of a worry.
 Electric bikes are only set to get ever more popular, as taxation and rules on cars get stricter and public transport gets more expensive.

 At the more rugged end of the best electric bikes market, there are also models that are great for effortlessly taking on mountains, trails and general rough stuff – and it so happens we now have a list of the best electric mountain bikes too.
 Those looking for a lightweight alternative should consider an electric scooter, although bikes should offer greater longevity, stability and, come to that, legality.
+Be sure to browse mistakes everyone makes with their ebike and Mistakes every cyclist makes so you can avoid those.
+We can also answer this question for you: What are the disadvantages of electric bikes?
+Don’t be too put off though, electric bikes are great, so long as you get the right one.

 Latest best electric bike news